Getting more help

 HMRC have videos for employers on YouTube that you can watch, for example on Help with payroll IDs, Payments after leaving and Taking on a new employee with/without a P45.
 You don’t need to register to watch the YouTube videos.

 You can even follow HMRC on Twitter.

-See our article here for more hints and tips on using the telephone voice recognition system and getting through to HMRC.
+See our article 'HMRC helplines – dealing with the automated systems' for more hints and tips on using the telephone voice recognition system and getting through to HMRC.

 The address to write to HMRC about employer matters is: